rsdoiel/antenna/science_and_technology.md

 date: 2024-11-13, from: Smithsonian Magazine

-In 1833, hundreds of thousands of shooting starts inspired songs, prophecies and a crowdsourced research paper on the origins of meteors
+In 1833, hundreds of thousands of shooting stars inspired songs, prophecies and a crowdsourced research paper on the origins of meteors

 <br>